panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 # MA2806 Group Project: PROJECT TITLE HERE

-Copy the following markdown text into your own project's README.md file.
 Fill out the information below each heading, add images, and REPLACE the text prompts with a paragraph (or more) of your own text.